Dr Kevin Coward

 - Tutor (Divisional Skills Training Programme)

 I graduated from the University of Stirling (Scotland) with a Bachelors degree in Biological Science and a PhD in Reproductive Physiology and Endocrinology.
 Since leaving Scotland in 1994, my research has predominantly involved pharmacological, physiological and molecular aspects of both male and female reproduction utilising a variety of biochemical and molecular approaches.
 I have held post-doctoral positions at Brunel University, Queen Mary University London, Imperial College London, and University College London.
 In 2002, I moved to the Department of Pharmacology in Oxford, and in 2008 joined the Nuffield Department of Women's and Reproductive Health (NDWRH) as Director of the MSc in Clinical Embryology.
 I have acted as Senior Editor for four academic book volumes.
 I have served on numerous university committees, including Divisional Graduate Studies Committee and Divisional Audit Sub-Committee.
-I currently serve on the NDWRH Education Committee, NDWRH Graduate Studies Committee, Divisional Skills Training Committee, and the Oxford Postgraduate Teaching Network Committee.
-I am also the Reviews Editor for the international journal Frontiers in Reproductive Health (Assisted Reproduction).
+I currently serve on the NDWRH Education Working Group, NDWRH Graduate Studies Committee, Divisional Skills Training Committee, and the Oxford Postgraduate Teaching Network Committee.
+I am also an Associate Editor for the international journal Frontiers in Reproductive Health (Assisted Reproduction).

 I have a keen interest in the pedagogy of teaching and student learning.
 I hold a Postgraduate Diploma (Distinction) in Learning & Teaching in Higher Education (PGDipLATHE) from the Department of Education, University of Oxford.
 I gained Fellowship of the Higher Education Academy in 2011 and was promoted to Senior Fellowship in 2016.
 I also hold Chartered Science Teacher Status with the Royal Society of Biology.